dyedfox/yasort/README.md

 # fsort
-> A simple way of distributing files to folders based on their name prefixes and file extension.
+> A simple way of distributing files to directories based on their name prefixes and file extension.

 ## Table of Contents
 * [General Info](#general-information)